-&lt;sup>1 See Figure 4.1
+1 See Figure 4.1

 Hydrogen-3 concentrations in the streams vary greatly, depending in part on the amount of precipitation prior to sample collection.
 Some of the samples from Locations 7 and 8 had higher than normal hydrogen-3 concentrations.
-Most of the 2015 samples were collected during times of very low flow in the streams due to dry weather prior to the sampling event.
-The low flow conditions could have resulted in surface water with an unusually high contribution of groundwater emanating from the Plot M area, resulting in higher than normal hydrogen-3 concentrations.
+Most of the 2016 samples were collected during times of very low flow in the streams due to dry weather prior to the sampling event.
+The low flow conditions could have resulted in surface water with higher contribution of groundwater emanating from the Plot M area, resulting in higher than normal hydrogen-3 concentrations.
+This also allows for a more conservative risk assessment of human health and the environment.

-One set of samples from five surface water bodies in the vicinity of Site A was collected in June of 2015.
+One set of samples from five surface water bodies in the vicinity of Site A was collected in April of 2016.
 They are the pond northwest of Site A; the pond southeast of Site A; Horse Collar Slough; Tomahawk Slough; and Bull Frog Lake.
 These locations are identified in Figure 2.2.
 The samples were analyzed for hydrogen-3 and the results are presented in Table 4.2.
 All of the hydrogen-3 results were below the detection limit of 0.1 nCi/L.

-Table 4.2 Hydrogen-3 Content of Site A Area Ponds, 2015
+Table 4.2 Hydrogen-3 Content of Site A Area Ponds, 2016

-Location June 4 (Concentrations in nCi/L)
+Location April 15 (Concentrations in nCi/L)

-NW Site A < 0.1 (< 0.1)
+NW Site A < 0.1

-SE Site A < 0.1
+SE Site A < 0.1 (< 0.1)

 Bull Frog Lake < 0.1

-Horsecollar Slough < 0.1
+Horse Collar Slough < 0.1

 Tomahawk Slough < 0.
-1 (< 0.1)
+1